rednafi/rednafi.com/content/about.md

 ## Behind the blog

-[Hugo] is the static site generator that powers this blog.
+[Hugo] powers this blog.
 I use the [Papermod] theme with some custom CSS.
-The site is hosted on GitHub Pages and served through a custom domain registered with Cloudflare.
-The primary font is Inter, and the code examples use JetBrains Mono.

-GitHub Actions deploys the site automatically with each commit to the mainline.
-Static assets are hosted on Cloudflare [R2].
-I use VSCode to write in Markdown and commit to the repo.
-The CI takes care of everything else.
-You can find all the source code and content [here].
+You can find more about the stack, deployment, and writing process [here].

 ## Magnum opus